A Stronger Me:

 I have been wanting to write a post on dealing with self-doubt for while now and I feel I am finally able to write it.
 After a few days of me allowing someone else make me feel inadequate and me placing self-doubt on myself, I have come to the realization that DESPITE what others say or think I CAN do anything I set my sights on achieving!

 For those of you who don’t know…I currently live in Salerno, Italy.
-In the mornings, I spend time studying and perfecting my Italian language, while working for the school’s marketing department afterwards.
+In the mornings, I spend time studying and perfecting my Italian language, while working for the school’s marketing department afterward.
 This morning, when I arrived to class early, I was met with my teacher who kept asking me in Italian “Are you in this class?
 You do know this class is very advanced!”
 Later after numerous times of being reinforced how advanced this class was and me second guessing my abilities, I came to the realization that for weeks I have been allowing others to place their doubts on me and me making them my own self-doubts.

 Those nights spent going home frustrated wasn’t because I wasn’t capable, it was because I let other people’s doubts become doubts of myself.
 I was consumed with fighting with myself on whether or not I was good enough.
 I permitted the negative thoughts to convince me that I was inadequate, even though I knew the material and I did have the words to speak.
 My poor thinking lead to my plummeted confidence, thus making me not want to and scared to speak in Italian even when I had the correct answers written right in front of me.